 The term "electronic commerce" refers to the use of the Internet as an essential element of business activity.

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Historical Development of Operations and Supply Chain Management

-53. The term "electronic commerce" refers to the use of the Internet as an essential element of business activity.
+51. The term "electronic commerce" refers to the use of the Internet as an essential element of business activity.